 The 2018 Winter Olympics provided a welcome boost to South Korea’s economy, as fans, athletes and journalists from all over the world set-up brief residence in the country.
 Alpensia in Pyeongchang was the bustling nerve center of the games — and the South Korean market embraced them with open arms.

 The gambling industry got in on the action, too.
 Dotted around Alpensia were huge signs advertising the nearest casino offering its services to foreigners.
-And the big difference here is that the casinos were marketed exclusively to foreigners — no Koreans allowed.
+And the big difference here is that the casinos were marketed exclusively to foreigners — Besides online casino market in Korea, as well as in Japan, is not legal.

 It reopened the debate around South Korea’s gambling laws — a peculiar duality where tourists can gamble but locals cannot.
 Let’s take a look at why the country has such a hard-line stance on gambling, and whether it’s missing out on economic benefits as a result.